Coldcard/firmware/docs/dev-access.md

 - in versions before the Mk4, if you had the green light set, via blessing the custom firmware, this delay/warning could be avoided, but that is no longer the case.
-- you can distrubute your DFU file to the world, but everyone who runs it will see above warning
+- you can distribute your DFU file to the world, but everyone who runs it will see above warning
 - remember the main PIN has to be set and provided correctly before new firmware can be installed
 - your COLDCARD will be bricked if your code crashes before it gets running "enough" that you can upload a corrected version.
 Bugs in the boot & login sequence are fatal in that sense.

 ### Medium Core

-- Develop your changes using the Simulator (see `../unix`)
+- develop your changes using the Simulator (see `../unix`)
-- Submit a PR (pull request) explaining your new feature or fix.
+- submit a PR (pull request) explaining your new feature or fix.
 - Coinkite team will review for security and other code-quality issues
 - your PR could get merged into the next Coinkite firmware release for all to use.

 ### Soft Core

-- Send an email to support asking for your improvements to be implemented.
+- send an email to support asking for your improvements to be implemented.
-- Await reply patiently.
+- await reply patiently.

 ## Corrupt Flash

-If the red/green light is red, this means some part of flash was changed without the secure checkum inside SE1 being first updated.
+If the red/green light is red, this means some part of flash was changed without the secure checksum inside SE1 being first updated.
 The upgrade process does this correctly in Mk4, and there is no point time the checksum is wrong, so there should be no way to see this
 screen: